yadsendew/yadsendew.github.io/_posts/2020-01-19-database-exercise-10.md

     a.
 Displays the same as DEPT_SUMMARY
     b.
 For each department has total salary > 100000.
 Displays department number and total emps
     c.
 For each department has total employee > total employee of department #4.
 Displays department number and average salary.

+    Can not update or delete when the view use GROUP BY

     d.
 In DEPT_SUMMARY, change department 4 to department 3
     e.
 Delete all departments which have total emp > 4